-- 1. Needed at LHC startup (2008 2009): - (a) Studies of jet activity in cascade events, and determinations of how the spins and couplings of SUSY particles can be measured.
-Studies of CP-violating phases in supersymmetric production and decay processes. - (b) Studies of how well the sum rules of Little Higgs and Higgsless models can be tested. - (c) Incorporation of ED models in MC generators; calculations of the search reach for UED. - (d) Establishment of benchmark points for ED models and determination of the parameter space that is consistent with existing data. - (e) Studies of the discovery reach of the LHC in Higgsless models with gauge-Higgs unification and Randall-Sundrum type models. - (f) Determination of strategies to discriminate SUSY and UED. - 2.
-For 10 30 fb-1 (2009 2010): - (a) Implementation of a full NLO SUSY QCD event generator and calculation of SUSY QCD corrections to Higgs production in association with t and b-quarks. - (b) Implementation of branon production [97] and transplanckian effects [98] in MC generators - (c) More complete studies of the phenomenology of new particles in Little Higgs and Higgsless models. - (d) Incorporation of new physics from string constructions in event generators. - (e) Development of techniques to distinguish KK gauge boson excitations from heavy Z' production in GUT theories. - 3.
-For 300 fb^{-1} (2012 2013):
+- 1. Needed at LHC startup (2007 2008): - (a) Studies of jet activity in cascade events, and determinations of how the spins and couplings of SUSY particles can be measured. - (b) Studies of CP-violating phases in supersymmetric production and decay processes. - (c) Studies of how well the sum rules of Little Higgs and Higgsless models can be tested. - (d) Incorporation of extra-dimensional models in MC generators; calculations of the search reach for UED. - (e) Establishment of benchmark points for models with extra dimensions and determination of the parameter space that is consistent with existing data. - (f) Studies of the discovery reach of the LHC in Higgsless models with gauge-Higgs unification and Randall-Sundrum type models. - (g) Determination of strategies to discriminate SUSY and UED.